JCR64/GoldenEye-007-N64-Gun-Game/README.md

 8004839F 000F
 ```

 Currently there are two options available, first to 10 points or first to 15 points.
-This sets the score limit and ignores what is set in the multiplayer setup screen, however if a timed game length is chosen that still applies.
+This sets the score limit and ignores what is set in the multiplayer setup screen, however if a game length time duration is chosen that still applies.

 ```
 $Player 1 All Weapons